Offshore Construction Disputes

-For example, an owner of an FPSO agreeing to take responsibility for damage to its property within the vessel’s anchor patterns may wish to exclude responsibility for damage to the ‘permanent work’ (i.e., the property arising out of the work that the relevant contractor is required to carry out under the relevant contract, which commonly becomes property of the owner as soon as it is delivered to the vessel, regardless of ongoing or outstanding construction, installation and commissioning works).
-Further, a contractor may wish to exclude responsibility for: (1) pollution that may be present and emanating from its property, in circumstances where such pollution did not originate from its property; and (2) damage to its property caused by the owner while transporting that property to an offshore worksite (during which transportation the property is in the owner’s care).
-All of these exceptions are endorsed by LOGIC.
+For example, an owner of an floating production storage and offloading unit agreeing to take responsibility for damage to its property within the vessel’s anchor patterns may wish to exclude responsibility for damage to the ‘permanent work’ (i.e., the property arising out of the work that the relevant contractor is required to carry out under the relevant contract, which commonly becomes property of the owner as soon as it is delivered to the vessel, regardless of ongoing or outstanding construction, installation and commissioning work).
+Further, a contractor may wish to exclude responsibility for (1) pollution that may be present and emanating from its property, in circumstances where such pollution did not originate from its property, and (2) damage to its property caused by the owner while transporting that property to an offshore worksite (during which transportation the property is in the owner’s care).
+All these exceptions are endorsed by LOGIC.

-See CMS, ‘Consequential Loss Clauses in the Energy Sector: An international guide’, April 2021, for further details, https://cms.law/en/int/expert-guides/cms-guide-to-consequential-loss-clauses-in-the-energy-sector.
+For further details, see CMS, ‘Consequential Loss Clauses in the Energy Sector: An international guide’ (April 2021) (available for download at https://cms.law/en/int/expert-guides/cms-guide-to-consequential-loss-clauses-in-the-energy-sector (accessed 8 August 2023)).

 In its report ‘The Accuracy of Fact Witness Memory in International Arbitration: Current Issues and Possible Solutions’ (November 2020), the International Chamber of Commerce states: ‘Basic practices such as good recordkeeping and contemporaneous notes during the course of a transaction or project (pre-dispute) serve both to provide evidence of what happened at a time when the witness’ memory was fresh and unaffected by information learned subsequently and to help the witness later to recall facts.’